bmarieay/CS-131-Spring22-Pierce/README.md

 ```

 Lastly, you need to add the files in your subfolders according to their appropriate type.
-_If you will submit a youtube video for the project, create a README.md file then paste the link there_
+_**If you will submit a youtube video for the project, create a README.md file then paste the link there.**_
 ```
 .
 |--🗀 Student 1 Full Name(sample)
     |--🗁 Programs
            `--🧾 main.java
            `--🧾 projectcode.cpp
     |--🗁 Powerpoints
            `--🧾 mysampletopic.pptx
     |--🗁 External Link(s)
            `--🧾 README.md
 |--🗀 Student 2 Full Name(sample)
     |--🗁 Programs
            `--🧾 app.js
            `--🧾 driver.c
     |--🗁 Powerpoints
            `--🧾 mytopic.pptx
     |--🗁 Videos
             `--🧾 video.mp4
 |-🧾 README.md
 ```